awwx/hack/readme.md

 * loading Arc files should be done with Arc's load

 * git repos would be better downloaded with git clone instead of http

+* currently have to way to update to the latest version of code previously fetched from the web, aside from manually deleting the cache directory

+* default to the common case that the source for hack "foo" is in "foo.arc"?